ms-choudhary/ms-choudhary.github.io/about.md

 I'm fascinated a lot by digital computers & am always interested to look under hood of how things work.

-Here are some interesting articles:

-- I tried to write my own operating systems.
-- I tried to write my own database
-- I tried to understand how redis works looking at its source code
-- I tried to understand how kubernetes works looking at its source code

 Apart from computers, I love swimming, reading, listening & playing music on my flute in my spare time.